Sam-Izdat/tinytex/doc/index.rst

 tinytex
 =======

-Python texture processing library: surface processing, resampling, tiling and noise generation.
+A lightweight Python texture editing and generation library: surface processing, atlasing, tiling, signed distance fields, resampling and noise generation.

+TODO: polar, log-polar transform, wavelets

 This library can be used to: